inmanta/inmanta-core/docs/reference/projectyml.rst

 (e.g. through environment variables or pip config files) are ignored and pip will only look for packages in the index(es) defined in the project.yml, when true, the orchestrator will extend the system's pip configuration rather than replace it.

-Setting this to ``false`` is generally recommended, especially during development, both for portability (by making sure that only the pip config defined in the project.yml will be used regardless of the system's pip config) and for security (the isolation reduces the risk of dependency confusion attacks).
+Setting this to ``false`` is generally recommended, especially during development, both for portability (achieving consistent behavior regardless of the system it runs on, which is important for reproductive testing on developer machines, easy compatibility with Inmanta pytest extensions, and consistency between compiler and agents) and for security (the isolation reduces the risk of dependency confusion attacks).

 Setting this to ``true`` will have the following consequences: